Sparta Aquifer, East Texas: Brackish Groundwater Study

 - Study Completion Date:

 - The study will develop data and a report that will be available to researchers and decision-makers to assist in the site selection of future groundwater desalination and aquifer storage and recovery projects.
-The Upper Coastal Plains East study area will be split into four separate studies: 1) Sparta Aquifer, 2) Queen City Aquifer, 3) Carrizo-Wilcox Aquifer, and the 4) Yegua-Jackson Aquifer.
+The Upper Coastal Plains East study area will be split into four separate studies: 1) Sparta Aquifer, 2) Queen City and Carrizo-Wilcox aquifers, and the 3) Yegua-Jackson Aquifer.

 Texas Water Development Board